qfwc258/circuidipity/content/2010-06-03-install-debian-linux-squeeze.rst

     Advanced Options -> Expert install

-Mostly I stick with the default selections presented by the Debian installer .. with a few exceptions noted below.
+Mostly I stick with the default selections presented by the Debian installer, with a few exceptions noted below.

 2.2 Choose a mirror of the Debian archive
 `````````````````````````````````````````